 I am an accredited member of the British Association for Counsellors and Psychotherapists (BACP) and abide by their ethical framework.
 "Accredited" status with the BACP is in addition to being "registered".
 Counsellors who are "BACP accredited" have passed a rigorous assessment and have a certain level of post-qualification experience.
 "BACP registered" means that the counsellor is qualified.

-My counselling training lasted for five years and I hold a BSc in Reflective Therapeutic Practice (1st class) with a Diploma in Humanistic Counselling from Metanoia Institute, Ealing, London (BSc awarded by Middlesex University), which is a BACP accredited training course.
-I also hold a Certificate in Integrative Humanistic Counselling from CPPD Counselling School, Hornsey, London, an Introduction to Counselling Skills from Birkbeck, University of London and a Certificate in Group Facilitation from CityLit.
+My counselling training lasted for five years and I hold a BSc in Reflective Therapeutic Practice (1st class) with a Diploma in Humanistic Counselling from Metanoia Institute, Ealing, London (BSc awarded by Middlesex University), which is a BACP accredited training course (2016).
+I also hold a Certificate in Integrative Humanistic Counselling from CPPD Counselling School, Hornsey, London (2013), an Introduction to Counselling Skills from Birkbeck, University of London (2012) and a Certificate in Group Facilitation from CityLit.

 I have received specialist training and supervision in bereavement counselling at St Joseph’s Hospice, Hackney, London, where I have practised as a bereavement counsellor.

 I attend regular Continuing Professional Development (CPD) workshops to keep my skills and knowledge up-to-date.
-I am an examiner for the BSc in Humanistic Counselling at Metanoia Institute.
+I am a tutor and lecturer for the BSc in Person-Centred Pluralistic Counselling at Metanoia Institute, London.

 I have also previously seen clients at the Metanoia Counselling and Psychotherapy Service (MCPS) in Ealing, London.

 I meet regularly with a clinical supervisor to review and support my work.